Teichlab/starters/README.md

 **Main things to do:**
 * Use your Sanger login credentials to get access to:
   * [VPN](https://www.sanger.ac.uk/covid/)
   * Mattermost.
 Open the Mattermost app that comes installed on the laptop, and add a new server under server management.
 Provide https://mattermost.sanger.ac.uk/teichmann as the address, and Teichmann Group as the display name.
-You'll be able to access Mattermost both via the app, and also at mattermost.sanger.ac.uk in a browser.
+You'll be able to access Mattermost both via the app, and also at https://mattermost.sanger.ac.uk in a browser.
 Once within the server, join the following channels:
 ![channels](mattermost.png)
 * Write servicedesk (at sanger.ac.uk) asking for iRODS access, and being added to group team205 on it.
 * Acquire GitHub credentials if you don't have them, and write the following people on Mattermost:
   * Martin Prete (mp33), asking for access to JupyterHub.
 Once granted access, go to https://jhub.cellgeni.sanger.ac.uk/ and select the Teichlab image from the list after logging in with your GitHub account.
-Enjoy an environment packed full of relevant analysis packages pre-installed for you and dive right in.
+Enjoy an environment packed full of relevant analysis packages pre-installed for you.
   * Krzysztof Polanski (kp9), asking for membership in the Teichlab GitHub organisation, granting access to [Scripts](https://github.com/Teichlab/mapcloud/tree/master/scripts) and [sctk](https://github.com/Teichlab/sctk) repositories.

 **More specialised:**